sayedgamal99/INTRO-TO-ALGORITHMS/Exercises/6_HeapSort/5_priorityqueue.md

 <br>

 ### 6.5-7
 #### Show how to implement a first-in, first-out queue with a priority queue.
 Show how to implement a stack with a priority queue.
-(Queues and stacks are defined in Section 10.1.)

 ```
 we can use some mapping to map the items pushed in and popped out and the